 Freshly returned from Dubai, I want to officially open the series of articles about the United Arab Emirates, including Dubai, with the most famous tourist attraction there, Burj Khalifa.
 The 829 meters and 163-story building occupies the top position among the tallest buildings/structures ever built.
 The first floors were “completed” in January 2004, but the building was fully done in just 6 years, which seems an incredible performance, considering the impressive dimensions worthy of a Guinness Book Record, but also the very different, complicated and revolutionary design.
 I suppose that the Emirates had the claim to be completed as soon as possible, thinking about the generous $ 1.5 billion investment.
 The official opening ceremony, breaking news around the world, was in January 2010.
 So Burj Khalifa has recently reached the beautiful 8-year-old age.

 Being a declared fan of high-rise buildings all over the world, having the opportunity to spend a month in Dubai in 2017 (in 2018 I spent a week), I couldn’t miss visiting the architectural masterpiece and admire Dubai from that height.
 Weirdly, I did not have an extraordinary curiosity to climb Burj Khalifa; therefore, I chose to do so only on the penultimate day spent in the Emirates.
-A kind of a cherry on the cake to express myself in popular terms.
+A kind of a cherry on the cake to talk in popular terms.

 Where to buy tickets: